clarisma/geodesk/README.md

 <img src="https://docs.geodesk.com/img/github-header.png">

+> [!IMPORTANT]
+> For version 2.0, you will need to build GOLs with [GOL Tool 2.0](https://github.com/clarisma/geodesk-gol).
+To read GOLs built with [GOL Tool 1.x](https://github.com/clarisma/gol-tool), use Version 1.1.0 of this toolkit.

 GeoDesk is a fast and storage-efficient geospatial database for OpenStreetMap data.
 Also available [for C++](https://github.com/clarisma/libgeodesk) and [for Python](https://github.com/clarisma/geodesk-py).